Banjarmasin South Kalimantan, Indonesia Travel Guide

 Banjarmasin's streetscapes can be dynamic, with varying terrain.
 Awareness and flexibility contribute to a smoother experience.

-A glimpse into the daily life and infrastructure of Banjarmasin's urban environment.
+A glimpse into the daily life and facilities of Banjarmasin's urban environment.

-Banjarmasin's streets buzz with activity, demonstrating a mix of conventional and modern transport and commerce.
+Banjarmasin's streets buzz with activity, demonstrating a mix of conventional plus up-to-date transport and commerce.

 While infrastructure is developing, pedestrians should be mindful of conditions when walking around.